-Anxiety is an unusual condition that few people truly understand without experiencing it.
-Many people mistake anxiety for fear.
-But anxiety isn't always fear.
-Anxiety is simply a feared response.
+Anxiety can be a confusing condition for those who experience it and can be even more puzzling for those who have not personally experienced it.
+Many people without a history of anxiety mistake anxiety for fear but anxiety isn't always fear.
+Anxiety is simply a feared response but may not necessarily be in response to fear-related trigger.
 Anxiety itself also has dozens of other symptoms that can be confusing, upsetting, and stressful.

-Violent thoughts are an example of a stressful fear, and interestingly they're not that uncommon of one.
+Violent thoughts are an example of a stressful symptom, those who experience this symptom may find it comforting to know that this is not an uncommon symptom.
 Violent thoughts themselves may not sound like anxiety, but they can be directly related to specific anxiety issues.

 Violent Thoughts Are Normal Thoughts Gone Wild